organisciak/dissertation/document/1_intro.md

 _Objective-Subjective contexts_:
   Objective tasks assume the existence of a universal ground truth, while subjective tasks have truth relative to different individuals.
   This work starts by looking at objective contexts, which are less complicated to study.
-In Part 2 of Chapter 5, a study of poor intercoder reliability in music information retrieval evaluation is found to be due, at least partially, to the task being quite subjective.
-Following this, Chapter 6 looks at how tasks that are known to be subjective can be performed on paid platforms.
+In the latter part of _Designing Tasks for Objective Needs_, a study of poor intercoder reliability in music information retrieval evaluation is found to be due, at least partially, to the task being quite subjective.
+Following this, _Designing Tasks for Subjective Needs_ looks at how tasks that are known to be subjective can be performed on paid platforms.
   An intermediate category is considered in this study, that of _normative_ tasks: ones that do not have a factual 'truth' but have an expectation of an agreed-upon truth.

 The experiments in this work general follow this scoping.
 While I will aim to discuss broader generalizations to other forms of crowdsourcing, like volunteer-driven crowdsourcing (e.g. Wikipedia), this will follow from secondary sources and not original research.

-Chapter 3 provides a more thorough language for understanding these subclasses, through an Information Science-centric crowdsourcing typology.
+_A Typology for Crowdsourcing_ provides a more thorough language for understanding these subclasses.

 ## Relevance